DMA/STP Forex Brokers – Are They Really That Different?

 - Variable spreads are offered, but generally, these fall within a certain band.

-- Traders could incur a penalty if they are not trading enough or their account is inactive
+- Traders could incur a penalty if they are not trading enough, or if their account is inactive.

 DMA/STP or STP broker – What is the difference?